 However, I do hope that he didn’t exist.
-He needs to exist for the history to make sense but… a girl can dream, right?
+He needs to exist for history to make sense but… a girl can dream, right?
 For a world with Young Adult without NO love interest ever!

 The Potion Diaries Book 1 Review: The Adventure

-They go out on hunting for ingredients to create a perfect potion to save the princess.
+They go out hunting for ingredients to create a perfect potion to save the princess.
 I loved the adventure too!
 It has a lot of cool scenes where you can see the interaction between the characters, giving them depth.
 It’s so cool that the main characters lose a lot.
 She is definitely not a “chosen one”, which I LOVE, because Young Adult, again, has soooooo many clichés.
 Not this one though.
 Sam really has to think, research, train, and evolve throughout the book.
 She gets better bit by bit.
 And she never gives up!
 Which I love.
 It’s such a positive message, even with all the challenges that they face.

 I really loved this part.
 It made me want to turn page after page until I devoured the book!

 Also, the elements that are shown.
-The potions and its ingredients.
+The potions and their ingredients.
 It makes so much sense and it is very, very, very well-developed.
 The worldbuilding is honestly amazing.
 You feel like in Harry Potter, where all the magic system makes sense.
-You start guessing which ingredient will serve for the other part of the potion.
+You start guessing which ingredient will serve the other part of the potion.

 The Potion Diaries Book 1 Review: The Villain